March 30, 2006: A court case begins that once again pits Apple Computer against Apple Corps, aka The Beatles’ record

 As a Beatles fan, Steve Jobs would have known this.
 So did his Apple co-founder Steve Wozniak, who raised the issue as they batted around names for their new computer company.
 However, no link ever got acknowledged between the two company names.

 Plenty of theories explain why Jobs and Woz chose “Apple,” though.
 For one, Jobs previously worked in an apple orchard.
 Secondly, the name “Apple” would come at the front of alphabetized computer company directories.
 And thirdly, the apple symbolizes the biblical source of all knowledge.

 Nonetheless, it didn’t take long after the launch of the Apple II for Apple Corps to file a lawsuit protecting its name.
 The two sides settled in 1981.
 Apple Computer paid Apple Corps $80,000 and agreed not to enter the music business.

 More fighting as Apple embraces music

 Problems flared up again in 1986 when Apple added MIDI and audio recording to the Mac and Apple II product lines.
 In February 1989, Apple Corps sued again, claiming that its 1981 agreement had been violated.
 In particular, the company singled out the Mac Plus, the Mac SE and the Mac II, as well as the Apple IIGS, AppleCD SC drive and Apple’s MIDI device.

 Amusingly, The Beatles’ lawyers suggested that Apple should change its name to “Banana” or “Peach” to avoid future problems.

 Once again, Apple found itself forced to pay Apple Corps — this time a far more significant $26.5 million.
 (Apple tried to pass this bill on to its insurance company, along with $8.5 million in legal fees.
 This resulted in a separate lawsuit, which did not get resolved until April 1999 by a California appeals court.
 Apple lost again.)

-On this occasion, Apple signed a deal it thought offered long-running protection against the music company’s demands.
+On this occasion, Apple signed a deal it thought offered long-term protection against the music company’s demands.
 Apple Computer could manufacture and sell devices that “reproduce, run, play or otherwise deliver such content” so long as this wasn’t on physical media.

 iTunes restarts the battle